MODEL RAILWAYS and tHE PEOPLE WHO INSPIRED THEM

 Headshot of C&S #30 and her short freight train, stopped for orders

-a simple oval on top of my bookcases that encircles my
+a simple oval on top of my bookcases that encircled my

 home-office.
-It has an automatic passing track so that two small
+It had an automatic passing track so that two small

-trains can meet and pass.
-The scenery is all false fronts.
+trains could meet and pass.
+The scenery was all false fronts.
 Track

 ballast is grey carpet.
 Simple and basic.
-One train is a
+One train was a

 kit-bashed tribute to John Allen and his Gorre and Daaphetid

-The other is a Grizzly Flats excursion train headed
+The other was a Grizzly Flats excursion train headed

-by the pretty little LGB model of Chloe.
-I don't run them much;
+by the pretty little LGB model of "Chloe".
+I didn't run them much;

 the sounds can drive you nuts in such a small room.
-But they are
+But they were

-a nice dispay in a space that would be otherwise look empty.
+a nice dispay in a space that would otherwise look empty.

 LARGE SCALE RAILWAY MODULES